Prepare for a little turbulence

 There are people inside the business who know what the real needs are because they use systems and programs day in, day out.
 They’re the Customer Service people, the Sales Reps, the Accounts Department, and all the others who rely on a smooth functioning backbone system.
 However, ask any of them if they are adequately supported by that system, and you’ll probably get quite an earful of complaints about its failings.
 And this is even after a long process of digital transformation.
 Yes, the transformation has taken place, but it’s still not delivering quite as required, across myriad pinch points.

-Effector can sit on top of ERP and other legacy systems, so no deep-level changes are made while processes are auditioned.
+Oriana Low-Code platform can sit on top of ERP and other legacy systems, so no deep-level changes are made while processes are auditioned.
 The graphical workflow designer allows users to easily ‘taste and try’ set-ups, and preview outcomes.
 This can be significantly faster than other forms of ‘consultative’ design, often taking only weeks.

 Playing to win